Start9Labs/documentation/site/source/diy/diy-pi.rst

 Hardware Requirements
 ---------------------

+.. warning:: **READ CAREFULLY!** Start9 recommends **AGAINST** using an SSD with the Raspberry Pi.
+It can lead to server instability and data corruption.
+Instead, we recommend using a large, **high endurance** microSD card.
+If you insist on using an SSD, please ensure you are using a high-quality USB cord and the SSD is *independently* powered by a high-quality powered USB hub or case with powered expansion board.
+Even then, you will likely encounter issues.
+See the `Community Hub <https://community.start9.com/c/hacking/>`_ for more info.

-- Raspberry Pi 4 (8GB RAM model)
+- Raspberry Pi 4 (8GB RAM)

 - Power Supply (20w - 5v/4a recommended)

-- SD Card (64GB minimum, 128GB or 256GB recommended - "High Endurance" highly recommended)

-.. warning:: It is possible, but no longer recommended, to flash the OS to a small SD card and attach an external SSD.
-If you insist on doing this, you **MUST** provide adequeate power via a USB hub or, preferably, a powered expansion board, such as those sold by Geekworm.
-See the `Community Hub <https://community.start9.com/c/hacking/>`_ for more info.
+- MicroSD Card (**high endurance**, 64GB *minimum*) (if you go against our recommendation and use an SSD, you will only need a 32GB microSD card, and it does not need to be high endurance)

 Flash and Install StartOS
 -------------------------